derowic/Handicraft-Gallery/README.md

-It's little website gallery of handicraft that fetch data from fb account one a week You can find it at: https://koloroweniepachnace.pl/
+It's little website gallery of handicraft that fetch data from fb account once a week You can find it at: https://koloroweniepachnace.pl/

 Commands to install local: